7 no-mustache beard styles

-The no mustache beard look.
+The no-mustache beard look.

 Listen, we know mustaches get in the way.
 No sooner do you give them a trim, and they’ve already grown past your upper lip again.
 It’s a challenge to get them looking straight and even, and Heaven forbid we take a sip of milk or beer.
 There is no shame in disliking the old ’stache, fellas.
 It doesn’t mean you have to get rid of the mane.
 There are so many no-mustache beard styles to choose from that will give you the look you’re going for without the hassle of a cookie duster.